Protocentral/protocentral_openox/README.md

 Protocentral OpenOx redefines mobility and wireless capabilities.
 It functions as a data acquisition system, allowing for continuous real-time monitoring of blood oxygen levels via BLE, which improves the user's medical care within his or her environment as well as medical research opportunities.
 The standard Nellcor probe is used, which is comfortable to wear, does not restrict the user's freedom of movement, and functions as a battery-powered standalone device.

-# Features

-* Microcontroller and wireless connectivity: ESP32, in WROOM32 module format, with a Dual-core Xtensa 32-bit CPU, 4 MB of on-board flash, Wi-Fi, and support for BLE
-* Wireless interface: Bluetooth Low Energy (BLE)
-* Firmware is written using the Arduino IDE
-* Texas Instruments AFE4400 Single chip pulse pulse-oximetry front-end IC
-* Standard Nellcor compatible DB9 connector for probe
-* Calculates Spo2 values with provided code
-* Real-time display of PPG (Photoplethysmogram)
-* Data transmission over USB and/or BLE.
-* Compatible with the ProtoCentral OpenView visualization program.

 ## Hardware Setup

 Connection with the Arduino board is as follows:

  |OpenOx pin label| Arduino Connection  |Pin Function      |
  |:-----------------: |:---------------------:|:------------------:|
  | Tx0              |                         |  Serial Data     |